nishantmakwanaa/qr-code-generator/README.md

-# qe code generator
+# qr code generator
- It ShowCases My All Projects By Scanning Just QR Code.
+Generate QR Codes To Showcase And Access All Your Projects Seamlessly.